Hogue/markdown/README.md

 #Asset Uploading

-assets are container in `<div>` tags and inherit the class `.mls-asset` — inside everything is custom except for the bootstrap progress bar.
+assets are contained in `<div>` tags and inherit the class `.mls-asset` — inside everything is custom except for the bootstrap progress bar.
 ```
 <div class="mls-asset">
   <img src="" alt="">